NFL Week 16 Grades: Rams get an 'A' for clinching NFC West, Browns get an 'F'

 Bills: D

 If you want to beat the Patriots, it kind of helps if you score touchdowns, and that's something the Bills' offense just couldn't do in this game.
-The Bills got inside of New England's red zone a total of four times, but didn't come away with a single touchdown.
+The Bills got inside of New England's red zone four times, but didn't come away with a single touchdown.
 One of the reasons the Bills struggled is because they couldn't protect Tyrod Taylor, who got sacked six times.
-We'll also give the refs a "D" for controversially overturning an apparently touchdown catch by Kelvin Benjamin.
+We'll also give the officials a D for controversially overturning an apparent touchdown catch by Kelvin Benjamin.

 Patriots: B+

-If you started Dion Lewis in Fantasy Football this week, then you're probably going to want to give the Patriots an "A+" for their game plan in this game.
-With James White out of the game, the Patriots turned almost exclusively to Lewis, who carried the ball 24 times for a season-high 129 yards and a touchdown.
+If you started Dion Lewis in Fantasy Football this week, then you're probably going to want to give the Patriots an A+ for their game plan.
+With James White and Rex Burkhead sidelined for this game, the Patriots turned almost exclusively to Lewis, who carried the ball 24 times for a season-high 129 yards and a touchdown.
 Just for good measure, he also tacked on another 24 yards receiving and another touchdown.
 Lewis didn't have to completely carry the team though because Rob Gronkowski came through with another Gronk-like performance, catching five passes for 67 yards and a touchdown.
-The Patriots also racked up six sacks in this game, which was a completely unexpected performance from a team that went into Sunday's game averaging just 2.3 sacks per game on the season.
+The Patriots also racked up six sacks in this game, which was a completely unexpected performance from a team that went into Sunday's game averaging just 2.3 sacks.

 L.A.
 Chargers 14-7 over at N.Y.
 Jets